 Immigrant & Non-Citizen Rights

 The INRC was one of the first immigration law clinics in the nation and has a distinguished record of litigation and advocacy in support of communities and their organizations.
-Current faculty have practice backgrounds and scholarly interests in the following areas: asylum and immigration law, immigration consequences of criminal legal issues, immigrant workers' rights, gender violence and the Violence Against Women Act, and "national security" law and issues.
+Current faculty have practice backgrounds and scholarly interests in the following areas: asylum and immigration law, immigration consequences of criminal legal issues, law and security, discrimination within the immigration system, gender violence and the Violence Against Women Act, and immigrant workers' rights.

 Typical Student Practice

 The INRC represents individuals in federal and immigration court proceedings at the trial and appellate levels.
-We endeavor to undertake individual cases referred to us by community organizations and in advancement of campaigns for social and economic justice.
-We represent community organizations by providing legislative and policy counsel on a variety of matters and undertake community education programs in the neighborhoods of New York.
-Finally, we advocate for individuals with applications for immigration benefits before federal agencies.
-Overall, we train students to advance social and economic justice through a reflective practice on behalf of individual immigrants and activist groups.
+We endeavor to undertake individual cases referred to us by community organizations and various collectives in advancement of campaigns for social and economic justice.

 Examples of our work include: